TweetingCynical/key-rotation-cipher/README.md

 * Validate capture options;
 * Get indexOf each character from charList. in user message;
 * Get indexOf each character from charList in user key;
-* Create loop to iterate through user message using caeser shift for each character using the following algorithm:
+* Create loop to iterate through user message using Vigenere shift for each character using the following algorithm:

   ```
   To encrypt: